Barroqueiro/Cybersecurity-Actions/README.md

 Dockle allows for ignoring of issues with a .dockleignore file already discussed above

-Note: the file does need to be called .dockleignore
+Note: The file does need to be called .dockleignore

 #### **Trivy Scan**

 Trivy allows for ignoring of issues with a .dockleignore file already discussed above

-Note: the file does need to be called .trivyignore
+Note: The file does need to be called .trivyignore

 #### **Zap Scan**